 array_to_csv is one of these provided functions, which takes a numpy

 array and a filename.
 This is called like below.

 numpy_array into the file

-The is a counterpart to this which is
+There is a counterpart to this which is the

 load_csv function, which will load a csv from the provided